UAV-based Maritime Communications: Relaying to Enhance the Link Quality: Introduction

 \subsection{Literature Review}

 There are several works on blocked sea-to-land links, relaying networks for maritime communications, UAV-assisted relay systems, and energy-efficient UAV communications.
-In~\cite{ships}, the authors studied a sea-to-land non-line-of-sight (NLoS) channel, where the propagation path between the transmitter and receiver is blocked by different types of cargo ships and make the establishment of a communication link almost impossible when a mobile vessel is behind the large metallic body of a cargo ship.
+In~\cite{ships}, the authors studied a sea-to-land non-LoS (NLoS) channel, where different types of cargo ships block the propagation path between the transmitter and receiver and make the establishment of a communication link almost impossible.
 The channel characteristics for both air-to-sea and near-sea-surface channel links were investigated in~\cite{wireless} by presenting a comprehensive tutorial for maritime communications.
-The work in~\cite{P-DF} offered a partial DF (P-DF) cooperative relaying network (CRN) with non-orthogonal multiple access~(NOMA) for maritime communications using a relay deployed on an island; three types of relay forwarding protocols were investigated in order to determine the effectiveness of the proposed protocol.
-The study in ~\cite{UAVmaritime} considered the caching through a UAV-aided DF relay system in downlink maritime communication, and in order to increase the average achievable rate for a specific number of users the authors developed an optimization problem for the placement of UAVs.
-The authors in~\cite{overthesea} studied three UAV-aided network designs which are \textit{i)} flying remote radio head (RRH) that is similar to the cloud radio access networks (C-RAN); \textit{ii)} flying relays; and \textit{iii)} flying BS.
-They considered the challenges and advantages of the offered architectures from the perspective of maritime search and rescue operations, and conducted performance comparison according to energy efficiency, data rate, and latency.
-To provide fair and reliable communication service while maximizing energy efficiency,~\cite{energy} constructed comprehensive models for UAV-based communication systems, including channel, data rate, and energy models, and it discusses the use of deep reinforcement learning to create an energy-efficient control strategy for a 3D UAV control.
-The research in~\cite{multirelay} utilized network service-oriented multi-UAV-assisted relays between ships and fixed onshore BS via $Q$-learning to stabilize QoS.
-To improve the effectiveness of relay communication channels, UAVs might pre-plan their flight trajectories in accordance with their past experiences.
-To provide a container vessel ship with data communication and mitigate transferring delay,~\cite{offshore} proposed a DF-based UAV-aided relay from the container vessel ship to an onshore BS.
-It takes into account the port entrance mobility of the container vessel ship, the movement of UAV, and the parameters of marine wireless transmission.
-The study in~\cite{coverage} integrated fixed-wing UAVs into the satellite-terrestrial communication networks in a maritime scenario to enhance coverage.
-Satellites and UAVs share the same spectrum, and UAVs use satellites or onshore BSs for wireless backhauling.
-The authors of~\cite{bouy} considered a single offshore UAV as a DF relay in the scenario of offshore buoy communication.
-UAV enhances service for energy-scarce ocean buoy networks by serving as a flight power station and an information relay node.
-The above literature review is summarized in Table~\ref{tab:my-table}.
+The work in~\cite{UAV2023} explored the integration of UAVs into maritime communication networks to address the limitations of current maritime communication systems, which include low bandwidth and high costs.
+A partial DF (P-DF) cooperative relaying network (CRN) with non-orthogonal multiple access~(NOMA) was proposed in~\cite{P-DF} for maritime communications using a relay deployed on an island.
+The study in~\cite{UAVmaritime} considered the caching through a UAV-aided DF relay system in downlink maritime communications, and in order to increase the average achievable rate for a specific number of users, the authors developed an optimization problem for the placement of UAVs.
+The authors in~\cite{overthesea} studied three UAV-aided network designs: \textit{i)} flying remote radio head (RRH) that is similar to the cloud radio access networks (C-RAN); \textit{ii)} flying relays; and \textit{iii)} flying BS.
+They considered the challenges and advantages of the offered architectures from the perspective of maritime search and rescue operations and conducted performance comparison using energy efficiency, data rate, and latency metrics.